Marco4413/CP77-BetterSleeves/README.md

 If you're making a mod that adds a piece of clothe which has sleeves, remember to set `renderingPlaneAnimationParam` to `renderPlane` inside your `entSkinnedMeshComponent`s within your `.ent` file.
 Otherwise, hands will be drawn on top of it when holding weapons/performing certain animations.
+**The setting is case-sensitive and you should set it on TPP clothing files.**

 ### Known Issues